-This setting allows you to specify whether or not your Snipe-IT installation can load scripts from the outside world.
-If unchecked, it will load all scripts from your local installation - if checked, it will use a CDN for faster CSS/JS delivery.
-If your Snipe-IT installation is hosted on an internal network that cannot access the public internet, you should uncheck this box.
-Otherwise you can leave it checked.
+This setting allows you to specify whether or not your Snipe-IT installation can load scripts from the outside world, specifically Gravatar.
+If your Snipe-IT installation is not connected to or cannot access the outside internet, uncheck this box.

 Specify how many results per page you wish to display.
 If your Snipe-IT listing pages seems a little slow, you may wish to make this number smaller.
 You will also be able to override this value on each of the listing pages.